 Christopher Gainor is a historian of technology and writer specializing in space exploration and aeronautics.
-He is the author of four books, and his writings have appeared in various specialty publications and Canadian newspapers.
+He is the author of six books, and his articles have appeared in various specialty publications and Canadian newspapers.

 His other historical interests include the United States, the Soviet Union, and Canada.
 Chris is also known for bringing history alive through his appearances as Sir Winston Churchill.
-As well, Chris has taught history at the University of Victoria and at CFB Esquimalt for the Royal Military College of Canada.
+As well, Chris has taught history at the University of Victoria and at Canadian Forces Base Esquimalt for the Royal Military College of Canada.

-During his years as a journalist, Chris wrote extensively on health care and public affairs, and he won a National Newspaper Award for his work.
+In the early years of his career, Chris worked as a journalist.
+During that time, he wrote extensively on health care, and he won a National Newspaper Award for his work in that field at The Vancouver Sun.
 Chris has also worked in communications in government and in the non-profit sector.
 He lives in Victoria, B.C., Canada.

 A newspaper profile of Chris.